amaliahanisa/os201/README.md

 ## Welcome to My Pages

-This page is used for Operating Systems course.y, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This page is used for Operating Systems course.

 ### My Github Account